learn-academy-2022-alpha/week-3-assessment-keelanpattersoncaesar/interview-questions.md

   Your answer: Yarn is used when building React applications.
 It lets developers install and run their code in the browser.

   Researched answer: Yarn is a package manager for code.
+Made by Facebook in 2016.
 A package manager is basically a collection of programs that are in charge of installing and configuring programs so the developer doesn't have to.
 This gives everyone the same build to work on.